epicweb-dev/web-app-fundamentals/README.md

   learning
 - **Olivia the Owl** 🦉 will give you useful tidbits/best practice notes
 - **Dominic the Document** 📜 will give you links to useful documentation
-- **Berry the Bomb** 💣 will be hanging around anywhere you need to blow stuff up (delete code)
+- **Barry the Bomb** 💣 will be hanging around anywhere you need to blow stuff up (delete code)
 - **Matthew the Muscle** 💪 will indicate that you're working with an exercise
 - **Chuck the Checkered Flag** 🏁 will indicate that you're working with a final